EricSlick/pq_post_office/README.md

 receiving will be done via internal and public apis

 ## API Structure
-While this project isn't particularly big, I wanted to break out the API in the way I like as if it will have or has multiple APIs.
-This lets me shows how a more complicated API structure could be configured to allow separation of responsibilities.
+While this project isn't particularly big, I wanted to structure things as if there would be dozens of apis eventually.
+My choices here lets me show how this might be structured so that, hopefully, it makes it easier to locate code.

-At Snapdocs, they had many APIs that were mostly cluttered together.
-It made locating the right API and the code for it more difficult than it should be.
-As all startups, their code base grew organically and while there was good choices being made, I think this structure could have made it easier to support.
-This structure is still new to me and I'm sure it can be improved upon or even simplified and still achieve the same results.

 This project has two basic divisions of APIs: Internal, and Public.
 Internal APIs are APIs only used by the company's internal echo system of apps and services.
 Public APIs are where